-- Record the Name of parent/responsible adult in the appropriate questions for haemoglobin and blood glucose measurement in Question 307. - Seek consent for haemoglobin and blood glucose measurements separately from the parent/responsible adult in the appropriate questions.
-If the parent/responsible adult does not consent to any or both tests, record REFUSED, sign your name on the blank line in the appropriate Questions.
-If the parent/responsible adult consents to any or both tests, record GRANTED in the appropriate Questions and sign your name.
+• Record the Name of parent/responsible adult in the appropriate questions for haemoglobin and blood glucose measurement in Question 309.

+Seek consent for haemoglobin and blood glucose measurements separately from the parent/responsible adult in the appropriate questions.
+If the parent/responsible adult does not consent to any or both tests, record REFUSED and sign your name on the blank line in the appropriate questions.
+If the parent/responsible adult consents to any or both tests, follow the instructions in the BOX in the INFORMED CONSENT SECTION of the Introduction.